Aruba Taxi Fares

 Your First Taxi Ride in Aruba — What to Expect

 Are taxis safe in Aruba?
 It's one of the most common questions people search before their trip.
-Taxis here are government-regulated with fixed fares, and most visitors are pleasantly surprised by how smooth the experience is.
+Taxis here are government-regulated with fixed fares, and the experience is smoother than most people expect.

 If your only experience with Caribbean taxis involves someone grabbing your suitcase before you've even cleared the exit, hand already open before you've said hello, Aruba is going to feel like a different planet.
 No one rushes you.
 No one crowds you.
 You walk out, get in a car, and twenty minutes later you're at your hotel wondering what you were worried about.